This Is the Haircare Line Used on Superheroes

-"You better believe when a superhero removes their helmet after some intergalactic world destruction he can’t have a single strand out of place," says hairstylist Quan Pierce, master educator for Hanz de Fuko and on-set stylist for Avengers: Infinity War, due out next year.
+"You better believe when a superhero removes their helmet after some intergalactic world destruction he can’t have a single strand out of place," says hairstylist Quan Pierce, master educator for Hanz de Fuko and an on-set stylist for Avengers: Infinity War, due out next year.
 He's been using Hanz de Fuko's super strong-hold formulas on Chris Evans, Don Cheadle and Anthony Mackie to keep their locks as perfect as Robert Downey Jr.'s in the Iron Man films, for which he redesigned the actor’s goatee.

 The Los Angeles-inspired and -based brand is not used only for supernatural purposes, as the likes of David Beckham, Michael Fassbender, James McAvoy, Hugh Jackman, James Marsden and Calvin Harris are also fans of its all-natural formulas featuring organic ingredients (no paragons or sulfates).
-But Downey may be the best poster child for it, or his Tony Stark goatee, which Pierce conceived and redesigned for a flashback sequence at the beginning of Iron Man 3.

 The stylist can't pick his favorite Hanz de Fuko product — "That’s like picking a favorite superhero," he quips — but he has some go-tos.
 His arsenal always contains Gel Triq ($20), Modify Pomade ($19.50) and Hybridized Wax ($19.50) to keep every character’s signature style picture-perfect.
 The latter is his pick for when "Superman has to stop a speeding train — it's guaranteed its medium hold keeps that signature curl in place every time," says Pierce.